 Capstone: Digital Communications Strategy and Entrepreneurship

-All Communications@Syracuse students take the capstone course during their final semester.
+All Communications@Syracuse students take the capstone course during their final term.

 The culmination of all prior coursework, this course requires students to complete an independent project focused on digital communications innovation within their specialized area.
 Students complete the project individually but are encouraged to collaborate with peers from other specializations.